-1.7.4 Chemical sampling
+1.4.4 Chemical sampling

 The Council undertook sampling of the skimmer pit discharge site twice during the review period.
-The collected samples were analysed for hydrocarbons, chloride, pH, conductivity, and suspended solids.
+The samples were analysed for hydrocarbons, chloride, pH, conductivity, and suspended solids.

-During this monitoring period Contact Energy and the Company also undertook regular sampling of this discharge to ascertain if it was within the consented concentrations to discharge.
+During this monitoring period the Company also undertook regular sampling of this discharge to ascertain if it was within the consented concentrations to discharge.

-1.7.5 Data review
+1.4.5 Data review

 The Company is required to provide reservoir pressure and gas injection data routinely for Council review.
 Special conditions 3 and 4 of Consent 7432-1 stipulate the maximum allowable reservoir pressure, and require the Company to record injection pressures and relate this to maximum reservoir pressure.
 A summary of flaring data is required annually by special condition 18 of consent 7746-1.
-Contact Energy provided information through to 1 November 2018, whilst for the remainder of the monitoring period the information was provided by the Company.